Human Resources Careers

-The field of human resources requires applicants to possess advanced soft skills, such as communication, leadership, and problem-solving abilities.
+The field of human resources requires applicants to possess advanced soft skills, such as those related to communication, leadership, and problem-solving.
 An aspiring HR professional should choose a degree with an emphasis in written and oral communication coursework and try to gain hands-on experience in the field.
 Job seekers may also pursue specialized training and certification in particular areas of expertise to build professional skills.
-The following talents are among the most sought-after by HR employers:
+The following talents are among the most sought after by HR employers.

 - Interpersonal Relations